gdborton/programming-game-starter/README.md

   </a>
 </p>

-[Programming Game](https://programming-game.com/) is an mmorpg that you interact with entirely through code.
+[Programming Game](https://programming-game.com/) is an mmorpg that you play entirely through code.

 ## Setup